Azathothas/Stars/README.md

 - [axllent/mailpit](https://github.com/axllent/mailpit) – An email and SMTP testing tool with API for developers
 - [aydinnyunus/PassDetective](https://github.com/aydinnyunus/PassDetective) – PassDetective is a command-line tool that scans shell command history to detect mistakenly written passwords, API keys, and secrets.
 Using regular expressions, it helps prevent accidental exposure of sensitive information in your command history.
 - [aydinnyunus/exifLooter](https://github.com/aydinnyunus/exifLooter) – ExifLooter finds geolocation on all image urls and directories also integrates with OpenStreetMap
+- [aymanbagabas/shcopy](https://github.com/aymanbagabas/shcopy) – 📋 Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence
 - [ayoisaiah/f2](https://github.com/ayoisaiah/f2) – F2 is a cross-platform command-line tool for batch renaming files and directories quickly and safely.
 Written in Go!
 - [balibuild/bali](https://github.com/balibuild/bali) – Bali -  Minimalist Golang build and packaging tool
 - [barelyhuman/goblin](https://github.com/barelyhuman/goblin) – Golang binaries compiled on-demand for your system